-Usually the main reason people get out into probation is because they didn’t have the money up front to pay court fees to begin with, so they get screwed either way.
-“Many of these people supervised by these companies wouldn’t be on probation to begin with if they had more money” says Chris Albin-lackey, a senior researcher on business and human rights at Human Rights Watch.
-Such companies don’t disclose the amount of money they collect in fees from offenders whom are under their supervision and the courts who implement these programs don’t require them to disclose it either.
+Usually, the main reason people get out into probation is that they didn’t have the money upfront to pay court fees to begin with, so they get screwed either way.
+“Many of these people supervised by these companies wouldn’t be on probation, to begin with if they had more money,” says Chris Albin-lackey, a senior researcher on business and human rights at Human Rights Watch.
+Such companies don’t disclose the amount of money they collect in fees from offenders who are under their supervision and the courts who implement these programs don’t require them to disclose it either.

 Some estimate that companies collect upwards of $40 million a year from probationers under the supervision of these companies.
 These companies are often appealing to courts because they “supervise” low-level offenders and implement fees etc.at no cost to the US taxpayer.
 Usually, those who get put on probation are because they require supervision and motoring, but simply courts assign this so that they can chase the probationer on collecting fees.

 These offenders wouldn’t have been put on probation, to begin with, if they had the money in the beginning, to begin with.

 If you have any questions with Bail Bonds in the city of Pomona or throughout LA County and San Bernardino county.
 Contact Avolevan Bail Bonds Pomona CA, the Bail Bond professionals for free bail information.
 909-721-8204.